w3c/web-advertising/success-criteria.md

             -   Correction/deletion of directly-identifiable data

-        -   Right to object to data processing

             -   Right to be informed of high-risk data breaches

             -   Right to appropriate remedies for harm (e.g., compensation)

 #### Interests of Marketers

--   The publisher ad-funded business model is supported by addressing marketers needs and wants
+-   The publisher ad-funded business model is supported by addressing marketers needs and wants.

-    -   [Impacting these marketer interests, reduces the revenue publishers can earn](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf)
+    -   [Impacting these marketer interests, reduces publishers' revenue earn](https://services.google.com/fh/files/misc/disabling_third-party_cookies_publisher_revenue.pdf)

+    -   impacts the quantity and quality of publishers’ content

-    -   Reducing publisher revenues, impacts the interests of society
+    -   Reducing quantity and quality of publishers’ content, conflicts with the interests of an open society

--   Marketers who invest in cross-publisher advertising need scaled, interoperable measurement and control.
+-   Marketers who invest in cross-publisher advertising need scaled, interoperable measurement and control:

     -   Real-time feedback to improve content matching and budget reallocation to better engage with prospects and customers